 There are two courts: the High Peak Barmote Court (set up under the 1851 Act) and the Wirksworth Barmote Court (set up by the 1852 Act).

-The ‘High Peak Mining Customs and Mineral Courts Act of 1851’ applies to the King’s Field and to all parts of the Hundred of High Peak in which Her Majesty in Right of Her Duchy of Lancaster is entitled to the mineral duties.
+The ‘High Peak Mining Customs and Mineral Courts Act of 1851’ applies to the King’s Field and to all parts of the Hundred of High Peak in which His Majesty in Right of His Duchy of Lancaster is entitled to the mineral duties.

 The ‘Derbyshire Mining Customs and Mineral Courts Act of 1852’ applies to the King’s Field within the Soke and Wapentake of Wirksworth, and the smaller private liberties mentioned in it.